 Believing that his message of black unification was gaining strength, some of the men he recruited for his movement were unconditional ex-prisoners.

-# 8. Rastafarianism is a hybrid of Black culture, Judaism, and Christianity – the Rastafari religion put a modern twist on monotheism.
+The Rastafari religion put a modern twist on monotheism.
 Using the scriptures as a guideline, they refer to God as “Jah,” a spirit within us.
 Ethiopia is crucial to Rastas because they believe it is the birthplace of mankind.
 The Rasta refuted this teaching by pointing to the blood lineage between King Solomon and Menelik the first.
-With a lineage to King Solomon, son of David of the tribe of Judah, Blacks have a better claim to God than the white slave master.
+With a descent to King Solomon, son of David of the tribe of Judah, Blacks have a better claim to God than the white slave master.

 They do not use the word “Zion” literally, they refer to a place of peace, righteousness, and justice.
 Babylon and Zion are the same as saying good and evil.
 As a result, the purest Rasta is a naturalist or Nazarite who promotes equal rights, justice, spirituality and African culture.
 It is an African or black version of Christianity and Judaism.

-#7.
-Many schools of thought within the black community – Just as we have The Nation of Islam and The Nation of Gods and Earth as branches of Islam within the Black community, there are black Jews, secularized, Westernized and traditionally cultured Blacks (Africans), atheists, witches, born again Christians, Catholics, Methodists, Baptists, Jehovah’s Witnesses, Mormons, Sunni, Shia, radical Muslims, Freemasons, Rastas, etc., etc.
+We have The Nation of Islam and The Nation of Gods and Earth as branches of Islam within the Black community.
+There are black Jews, secularized, Westernized and traditionally cultured Blacks (Africans), atheists, witches, born-again Christians, Catholics, Methodists, Baptists, Jehovah’s Witnesses, Mormons, Sunni, Shia, radical Muslims, Freemasons, Rastas, etc., etc.

-For the Rasta, their challenge in the black community is how to unite the people under one culture, thought process or goal when everyone looks at the same situation from a totally different perspective?
-The current situation of the black community is similar to the builders of the Tower of Babel.
+For the Rasta, their challenge in the black community is how to unite the people under one culture, thought process or goal when everyone looks at the same situation from an entirely different perspective?
+The current condition of the black community is similar to the builders of the Tower of Babel.
 How do we build this great tower if we cannot speak the same language?*